freememory/safa/README.md

 Numbers
 ---
-Infinite precision, infinite length.
+~~Infinite precision, infinite length.
 This is 2017, wubba lubba dub dub.
 All numbers are doubles, represented by BigDecimal.
-Probably it's going to be insanely slow...
+Probably it's going to be insanely slow...~~ Yeah - that got annoying.
+Doubles for now, I'll try to turn it back into BigDecimal later.